sdt/tmux-vim/README.md

 Optional, default is 132.

+If `TMUX_VIM_SPLIT` is 'HORIZONTAL', then this variable defines the width of the shell pane.

 If `TMUX_VIM_VIM_PANE_COUNT` is not set, panes will be created to leave a shell pane of at least `TMUX_VIM_SHELL_WIDTH` columns.

 On narrow displays, one **vim** pane will always be created, even if this means we leave less that `TMUX_VIM_SHELL_WIDTH` columns for the shell.

+### TMUX_VIM_SHELL_HEIGHT

+Optional, default is 15.

+If `TMUX_VIM_SPLIT` is 'VERTICAL', then this variable defines the height of the shell pane.

 How's it work?
 --------------